carpentries-incubator/python-text-analysis/_episodes/03-preprocessing.md

 vex
 ```

 Notice that because we added *emma* to our stopwords, she is not in our preprocessed sentence any more.
+Other stopwords are also missing such as numbers.

 Let's filter out stopwords and punctuation from our custom tokenizer now as well: